rstudio/bookdown.org/content/archive/internal/gregcox7-ims-psych.md

 pinned: false
 ---

 This is the website for Modern Statistical Methods for Psychology, a modified version of Introduction to Modern Statistics, First Edition by Mine Çetinkaya-Rundel and Johanna Hardin, as modified by Gregory Cox.
-Introduction to Modern Statistics is a textbook from the OpenIntro project.
-The original version of IMS is available in PDF (for free or for the amount you choose to donate to the OpenIntro project) on Leanpub and in black&white paperback for purchase for $20.
+The original Introduction to Modern Statistics is a textbook from the OpenIntro project. — Version date of this modification: May 24, 2022.
+The original version of the Introduction to Modern Statistics textbook and its supplements, including slides, labs, and interactive tutorials, may be downloaded for free atopenintro.org/book/ims.
+This textbook is itself a derivative of OpenIntro ...
- Download PDF
- Purchase paperback — Version date of this modification: November 08, 2021.
-The original Introduction to Modern ...